Where Is The Market Tipping Point? The Rule Of Law

 - The insignificance of the edict.

-- The President's opinion of the urgency of the situation.
+- The president's opinion of the urgency of the situation.

-- The President's ability to convert his will into law, avoiding edicts.
+- The president's ability to convert his will into law, avoiding edicts.

 President Obama governed by edict.

 The Obama administration, with the wisdom of hindsight, overestimated the value to his supporters of changes wrought through his frequent resort to edict.
 A prominent example is his micromanagement of ecological issues.
-Whatever the virtues of a pipeline connecting the oil sands of Canada and fracking fields of North Dakota to the ultimate destination of these energy products, it was always predictable that unless such pipelines were to be opposed by multiple successor Presidents, there would be pipelines.
+Whatever the virtues of a pipeline connecting the oil sands of Canada and fracking fields of North Dakota to the ultimate destination of these energy products, it was always predictable that unless such pipelines were to be opposed by multiple successor presidents, there would be pipelines.

 The extensive use of edicts by President Obama was an open invitation to reciprocate in kind.
-The new edicts should come as no surprise from an administration whose differences with the outgoing President are as great as that of President Trump.
+The new edicts should come as no surprise from an administration whose differences with the outgoing president are as great as those of President Trump.

 In short, edicts beget edicts.